ChiRadancy/gme-project-banking-system/README.md

 - Currency will be in fictional "Zeny" - denoted with "z" at the end of the currency value, i.e. 100z.

+### Repository
+The repository for this project can be found here: https://github.com/ChiRadancy/gme-project-banking-system

+Usually branches would be deleted once merged into main however, they have been kept to show the focus arc of the commits.
+It'll be easier to compare the different stages of work with branches in my opinion.

 ## Additional features:
 The following features could be implemented after the bare minimum has been completed.